ajorquia/Orquia-Wedding/README.md

 ## Rebekah & Aaron's Wedding

-Welcom to our wedding homepage.
+Welcome to our wedding homepage.

 ### Event Details
-Date: July 7, 2018
+- Date: July 7, 2018
-Time: 5 o'clock in the afternoon
+- Time: 5 o'clock in the afternoon
-Location: The Engine Room in Monroe, GA
+- Location: The Engine Room in Monroe, GA

 ### Registries
 - Target